SUNCAT-Center/catmap/docs/source/tutorials/creating_a_microkinetic_model.rst

     vm.plot('all_rates.pdf')
     vm.unique_only = True

-(we turn it back to unique\_only right afterwards since this is generally less cluttered)
+(we turn it back to :code:`unique_only` right afterwards since this is generally less cluttered)

 which gives us a plot for each elementary step: